itsmartinwho/foresight-cdss-mvp/README.md

 The application now primarily uses data from a Supabase PostgreSQL database.

 *   **Dashboard:** Provides a landing page with upcoming appointments.
+*   **Consultation Duration:** When starting a new consultation, users can specify an optional duration which automatically determines the appointment's end time.
 *   **Patient List:** (`/patients`) Displays a list of patients from the Supabase database.
 *   **Patient Workspace:** (Accessed by clicking a patient) Shows tabs for Demographics, Admissions, Diagnoses, and Labs using data fetched from Supabase for the selected patient.
 *   **Other sections:** Alerts, Analytics, Settings are placeholders or have minimal functionality in the prototype.